pavelfatin/typometer/README.md

 * Check whether latency depends on horizontal symbol position.
 Ideally, that correlation should be undetectable.
 * Try to enable highlighting / autocomplete / folding / spellchecker / etc. Those features should be processed asynchronously, without affecting the typing as such.
 * Try to run the test in power-saving mode.
 Ideally, typing should be handled decently even on less powerful hardware.

+If you're implementing a text / code editor, take a look at the [programming techniques](https://pavelfatin.com/low-latency-painting-in-awt-and-swing/) to significantly reduce the drawing latency.

 ## Troubleshooting